When lived1846-1927

 g Served in the Civil War during 1865 in Co H, 51st Wisconsin Infantry (his military service picture appears above).
 A timeline of his Civil War experiences include:

-n March 20 - Volunteered and joined Co.
-B, 53th Regiment Infantry, given rank of private (lists home as “Pine Valley”)
+n March 28 - Volunteered and joined Co.
+B, 53th Regiment Infantry, given rank of private (lists home as “Pine Valley”; an alternate source says he enlisted March 20)

 n June 19- His regiment is consolidated with 51st Wisconsin Infantry and company is renamed Co.
 H. He is listed as a "keeper" of Old Abe, an eagle he company took with it (a position he held from May 30-Aug.
-18).
+18); he is mentioned in the book "Our Story," a history of Eau Claire, in the section about Old Abe).
 During next 10 days, he is sent with regiment from Eau Claire, Wis., aboard stemboat Stella Whipple to St. Louis and then Fort Leavenworth, Kan.
 He later names his granddaughter, Stella Bignell, after the steamboat.
+Another of his war-time duties was to be the flag bearer if the regular one were shot in battle.

 n June 30 - Consolidation completed at Fort Leavenworth; regiment’s assignment is guard duty for construction of Pacific Railroad from Holden to Pleasant Hill, Mo.; regiment is stationed at Warrensburg, Mo.